Historical Marker Details

 Jesse applegate 1811-1888

 Pioneer, statesman, philosopher.
 Leader of migration to Oregon in 1843.
 Leader of Provisional Government of Oregon in 1844-1849.
 First Surveyor General in 1844.
 Trailblazer, Fort Hall, Idaho, to Willamette Valley, in 1846.
 Member of Constitutional Convention for State of Oregon in 1857.
-Settled here …
+Settled here in 1849, one-half mile west of this spot.
+His house was scene of first Court …

 Read More